alandoyle/alandoyle.com/content/en/posts/2022-08-30-site-update.md

 Was it worth switching from Wordpress to Hugo?

 Well for me I'd have to say absolutely and the continous _Build & Deploy_ provided by Cloudflare Pages along with Cloudflare's CDN's makes it well worth it for a small blog like mine.
 Now all I have to do is turn those drafts I saved into posts here...

+# Updates

+2023-10-12 - Cloudflare site layout has changed, so updated instructions on where to find the new Pages location.